BarryS27/Financial-Terminal-Lite/README.md

 (used by myself)

-Overall, this is a chrome extension that has the ability of these (and thx to these projects):
+Overall, this is a chrome extension that has the ability of these (and inspired by these projects):
 - Omni
 - LeechBlock NG
 - uBlacklist